rocketacademy/bootcamp-docs/1-front-end-basics/1-6-new-high-card.md

 ![](../.gitbook/assets/screen-shot-2020-10-08-at-2.40.35-pm-2-.png)

-For the sake of convenience we also want to make a place for our javascript to put these cards within the game:
+For the sake of convenience we also want to make a place for our JavaScript to put these cards within the game:

 ```markup
 <div class="card-container">